Overview

 Power Transmission Efficiency

-Graphs of power transmission efficiency for varying distances between the transmission and receiving coils are shown in figures 1 and 2.
+Graphs of power transmission efficiency for varying distances between the transmission and receiving coils are shown in Fig. 1 and Fig. 2.

 Magnetic Flux Density Distribution

-The figure makes it clear that, for each distance between transmission and receiving coils, magnetic flux density is larger near the receiving coil at a frequency with good power transmission efficiency.
-The size of the magnetic field can also be displayed in JMAG.
+The Fig. 3 makes it clear that, for each distance between transmission and receiving coils, magnetic flux density is larger near the receiving coil at a frequency with good power transmission efficiency.